 1. Visualize What You Want

 In our weight loss example, you would close your eyes and imagine walking down from your hotel room in Ibiza in July with your towel, sunscreen, sunglasses, and swimwear on.
 You would imagine walking past all the other sunbathers and the feeling you have, the pride in the way you look and feel.
-Your head is held high.
-Go deep into every tiny detail.
-Look at the gorgeous blue sky, feel the temperature, smell the air, heavy with the scent of sunscreen, and feel the warm concrete by the side of the pool on your feet.

 Try to invoke as many of the five senses as you possibly can.
-Every time you read your mission statement, go through the same visualization technique .

 2. Identify Your “Why”

-Your why could be, “because I want to look and feel fantastic by the pool in Ibiza this summer.”
+Your why could be, “Because I want to look and feel fantastic by the pool in Ibiza this summer.”
 That is a strong why.

-If your why is, “because my doctor told me to lose some weight,” that is not a good why because it’s your doctor’s, not yours.
+If your why is, “Because my doctor told me to lose some weight,” that is not a good why because it’s your doctor’s, not yours.

-To help with setting achievable goals, when working with my clients, I always ask them to complete the following mission statement:
+To help with setting achievable SMART goals, when working with my clients, I always ask them to complete the following mission statement:

-In our weight loss example, your mission statement would be written: “I will lose twenty-pounds by the end of July this year because I want to look and feel fantastic by the pool in Ibiza.”
+If you want to write a SMART goal for the weight loss example, your mission statement would be written: “I will lose twenty-pounds by the end of July this year because I want to look and feel fantastic by the pool in Ibiza.”

-3. Figure Out Your “How”
+3. Figure out Your “How”

 Before you can begin achieving your goal, you need to create a list of steps you can take to make it happen.

-Bonus: Make a PACT with Yourself
+Bonus: Make a PACT

-There is one more part needed to really make sure you achieve the goals you set for yourself, and that is something I call PACT.
+There is one more part needed to really make sure you achieve the SMART goals you set for yourself, and that is something I call PACT.
 PACT is another acronym meaning Patience, Action, Consistency, and Time.
 You need all four of these to achieve goals.

 Without patience, you will give up.
 To achieve anything worthwhile requires patience.
 Success does not happen overnight.
 Be patient and enjoy the process of stepping a little closer towards achieving your goal each day.